 If your treatment for lymphoma includes a biological medicine, such as rituximab, you might be treated with the original brand of medicine or you might be treated with a different brand – a biosimilar.

 Copying a successful medicine is much quicker than developing a new medicine.
 The original medicine has already been scientifically proven to work, so fewer clinical trials are needed for a biosimilar.
-As a result, biosimilars are usually less expensive than the original medicine even though the quality of the medicines is the same.
+As a result, biosimilars are usually less expensive than the original medicine even though the quality of the medicine is the same.
 The availability of biosimilars also increases competition between drug companies, which should drive costs down further.

 At the time of writing, the only biosimilar medicines approved to treat lymphoma are rituximab biosimilars.

 The brand of rituximab you have depends on which brand your hospital stocks.
-This in turn depends on what arrangements they have with the manufacturing companies.
+This depends on what arrangements they have with the manufacturing companies.
 They are likely to choose the most cost-effective option.

 If your doctor plans to switch your brand of medicine, they should discuss this with you.
 This might happen if, for example, a new biosimilar becomes available, or if your hospital or pharmacy decides to change the brand of biological medicine they stock.
 Since biosimilars work in the same way as the original biological medicine, you should not notice any difference in the effects the new brand of medicine has on you.